paladin-t/b8/docs/manual.md

 #### Tiles asset

+You can edit colors of palette by right clicking on it.

 Map assets use a shared tiles asset as reference.

-To open and edit a tiles asset, open an exist map asset first, then click the `Edit` button on the top-left corner of the map editor.
+To open and edit a tiles asset, open an existing map asset first, then click `Edit` button on the top-left corner of a map editor.

 ### Quantized asset

 A quantized image is a readonly paletted image.
-The only way in BASIC8 to create a quantized image is importing from an exist image file, it supports "*.png", "*.bmp" and "*.tga" files.
+The only way in BASIC8 to create a quantized image is importing from an existing image file, it supports "*.png", "*.bmp" and "*.tga" files.

 To create a new quantized image asset, click `Cartridge`, `New asset`, `Quantized image`, then browse and import from a source file.

-To open an exist quantized image asset, click `Cartridge`, `Open asset`, then select a "*.quantized" asset.
+To open an existing quantized image asset, click `Cartridge`, `Open asset`, then select a "*.quantized" asset.

 To rename a quantized image asset, click `Cartridge`, `Rename asset`, then select a "*.quantized" asset.